+Beckó (Beckov, Beckow) castle is a gem of the Hungarian medieval history, it is located in the historical Upper lands/Horná Zem/Felvidék, it is in Slovakia.
 The castle is on the left bank of the River Vág.
 It is also called Bolondóc or Stribor castle and it was there in the 12th-century already.
-It was owned by the infamous Lord Stibor in the 14th century and in the Turkish age it was surrounded by an outer wall, too.
+There are several legends of this castle about the cruel Lord Stibor and his death.

 Beckó is said to have been a headquarters of the local Comes of the Hungarian king, it was first mentioned in the Chronicle of Anonymus after 1205.
 As the fort stands on a 245-high-rock, the garrison was able to defend it successfully against the Mongols in 1241.
 Similarly to other fortifications of the northern lands of medieval Hungary, Beckó was also taken by the powerful oligarch called Csák Máté at the beginning of the 14th century.
 These castles and lands were returned to the king, Károly Róbert only in 1321.

 It was owned by the famous and perhaps infamous Polish knight, Lord Stibor in the 14th century who was a great supporter of King Zsigmond of Hungary.
 These were the heydays of Beckó when Lord Stibor controlled his lands from there.
 He turned the place into a splendid palace in those days.
 The last heir of the Stibor family was Stiborici Katalin after 1434 and she got married to Bánffy Pál of Alsólindva.
 Thus, the castle has become the property of the Bánffy family until the 20th century.